anaconda/anaconda-linter/README.md

   -h, --help            show this help message and exit -V, --version         The version of anaconda-linter -m VARIANT_CONFIG_FILES, --variant-config-files VARIANT_CONFIG_FILES
                         Additional variant config files to add.
 These yaml files can contain keys such as `c_compiler` and `target_platform` to form a build matrix.
   -e EXCLUSIVE_CONFIG_FILES, --exclusive-config-files EXCLUSIVE_CONFIG_FILES, --exclusive-config-file EXCLUSIVE_CONFIG_FILES
                         Exclusive variant config files to add.
 Providing files here disables searching in your home directory and in cwd.
-                        The files specified here come at the start of the order, as opposed to the end with --variant-config-files.
-Any config files in recipes and any config files specified with --variant-config-files will override values from these
+The files specified here come at the start of the order, as opposed to the end with --variant-config- files.
+Any config files in recipes and any config files specified with --variant-config-files will
-                        files.
+                        override values from these files.
   -s SUBDIRS, --subdirs SUBDIRS
                         List subdir to lint.
 Example: linux-64, win-64...
   --severity {INFO,WARNING,ERROR}